bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ## Overview

-This Model Context Protocol (MCP) server enables AI assistants to build and deploy applications onto AWS Serverless using Serverless Application Model (SAM).
-It implements a set of tools and resources that can be used to interact with serverless services.
+This is an Model Context Protocl (MCP) server that guides AI coding assistants through building and deploying serverless applications on AWS by providing comprehensive knowledge of serverless patterns, best practices, and AWS services.
+This server guides coding assistants through the entire application development lifecycle, from initial design to deployment.

+The MCP server is an intelligent development companion designed to support every stage of building serverless applications.
+* Architecture Guidance: Helps evaluate design choices and select optimal serverless patterns based on application needs.
+Offers recommendations on event sources, function boundaries, and service integrations.
+* AI-Powered Development: Provides rich context about serverless environments, enabling the generation of structured, best-practice-aligned code.
+Suggests effective use of AWS services for event processing, data persistence, and service communication.
+* Operational Best Practices: Ensures alignment with AWS architectural principles.
+Guides implementation of security controls, performance tuning, cost optimization, and monitoring.

+With AWS Serverless MCP, developers can build reliable, efficient, and production-ready serverless applications with confidence.

 ## Features
-This MCP server acts as a bridge between MCP clients and AWS Serverless services, allowing generative AI models to create, configure, and manage Serverless resources.

-- Deploy existing web applications (fullstack, frontend, and backend) onto AWS Serverless using Lambda Web Adapter.
+The set of tools provided by the Serverless MCP server can be broken down into four categories:

+1. Serverless Application Lifecycle
 - Intialize, build, and deploy Serverless Application Model (SAM) applications with SAM CLI
+- Test Lambda functions locally and remotely
+2. Web Application Deployment & Management
+- Deploy fullstack, frontend, and backend web applications onto AWS Serverless using Lambda Web Adapter.
+- Update frontend assets and optionally invaliate CloudFront caches
+- Create custom domain names, including certificate and DNS setup.
+3. Observability
 - Retrieve and logs and metrics of serverless resources
-- Build CI/CD piplines to automate deployments
+4. Guidance, Templates, and Deployment Help
-- Get guidance on AWS Lambda use-cases, selecting an IaC framework, and deployment process onto AWS Serverless
+- Provides guidance on AWS Lambda use-cases, selecting an IaC framework, and deployment process onto AWS Serverless
-- Get sample SAM templates of serverless applications from [Serverless Land](https://serverlessland.com/)
+- Provides sample SAM templates for different serverless application types from [Serverless Land](https://serverlessland.com/)
-- Get schema types for different Lambda event sources and runtimes
+- Provides schema types for different Lambda event sources and runtimes

 ## Prerequisites
 - Have an AWS account with [credentials configured](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html)